euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 disappointing that Ubuntu gave me a better experience for bisecting an old linux kernel.

-Let's talk about some of the differences that made Ubuntu's flow better for this.
+Let's talk about some of the differences that made Ubuntu work well here.

 ##### `/sbin/installkernel`